Regenerative Farming Certificate

 The Hayes Farm aims to inspire and mobilize New Brunswickers toward a resilient and thriving food system.
 We do this in the spirit of honouring Indigenous culture and food ways, integrative principles of land-based learning, and reconnection.

-With a balance of in-field and classroom time (roughly 70:30), program participants will be actively involved in feeding local people through a community farm, gaining practical experience and deepening their knowledge in the following areas:
+With a balance of in-field and classroom time (roughly 70:30), program interns are actively involved in feeding local people through a community farm.
+Small teams of interns will take on ownership and management of small field blocks in order to gain practical experience and deepen their knowledge in the following areas:

 Beyond the Farm